Northern Ireland Protocol – is there a simpler solution for protecting the EU Single market ?

 All commercial goods items nowadays are packaged or labelled in some way.
 We now have the technology to ‘tag’ each individual package with passive Radio Frequency ID (RFID) chips.
 These can store a variety of information including details of manufacturing origin, batch details, sell by dates, etc. – quite enough info. in fact to provide a machine-readable and unique ID for each item.
 The cost of passive RFID chips nowadays is mere pence per unit.
 The information stored within them can also be made ‘Read Only’ to prevent tampering.
 Any attempt to remove the tag physically from the packaging would be obvious, and it would in any case be near impossible to do this for each and every item in a large consignment.
 It would also be likely to render the item unsaleable.
 Tagging packaging in this way should therefore provide an effective disincentive for any would-be smugglers, and detection of any interference with a consignment should be relatively easy.

-The devices needed to read RFID tags are now ubiquitous – any smartphone equipped with NearField technology is quite capable of reading passive tags of the sort now widely used in chip-and-pin cards.
+The devices needed to read RFID tags are now ubiquitous – any smartphone equipped with NearField (NFT) technology is quite capable of reading passive tags of the sort now widely used in chip-and-pin cards.

 If manufacturers were to include read-only RFID tags routinely in the packaging of each item intended for consumption in NI and not licensed for EU export, the authorities in Eire (or indeed any other part of EU) would have the means to scan any item for the presence of an 'offending' RFID tag and thus identify any contraband items that shouldn’t have entered the Single Market.
 These could then easily be traced back to the importers via the info. read from the chip, and the appropriate tariffs/penalties applied.